chriscross00/projects/bigmart_sales/bigmart_sales_report.md

 -   Model building
 -   Analysis

+As I went through this process a key question was determining which features are the best predictors of sales.
+That way BigMart can replicate those features across all their stores, increasing profits.
+Picking a model that preforms feature selection was a important aspect of this project.

+Below are the key findings from this analysis.
+The full information about each bullet point can be found in the Analysis section of this report.
+Conclusions:

+-   Item\_MRP (price) is by far the strongest predictor of Item\_Outlet\_Sales (sales).
+-   The next best predictors of sales are all related to the outlet.
+Outlet\_Type (with major caveats), Outlet\_Identifier, and Years\_Open all predict sales reasonably well.
+-   Fruits and Vegetables and Snack Foods have the highest sales at $5,552,846 and represent 30% of the total sales.
+Item\_Types such as Breakfast and Seafood have the worst total sales and account for only 2% of our total profits.
+-   The reasons why certain stores do better than others is beyond the scope of this dataset, I simply do not have the data to investigate.

 1 Read and clean data
 ---------------------

-Because the dataset is relatively small we can read it all into the R. We combined both the training and test dataset to ensure we got a complete picture of the data.
+Because the dataset is relatively small I can read it all into the R. I combined both the training and test dataset to ensure I got a complete picture of the data.

 ``` r
 here('bigmart_sales')